Armenian armed forces again open fire at Azerbaijani army’s positions | News.az

 Armenian armed forces again open fire at Azerbaijani army’s positions

-On July 12, at 09:25, illegal Armenian armed detachments in the territory of Azerbaijan, where the Russian peacekeepers are temporarily deployed, using small arms subjected to fire the Azerbaijan Army positions stationed in the direction of the Shusha region, the Defense Ministry of Azerbaijan told News.Az.

-Moreover, starting from 10:50 to 12:10, the Armenian armed forces units from the positions in the direction of the Digh settlement of the Gorus region using small arms subjected to fire the Azerbaijan Army positions stationed in the direction of the Zabukh settlement of the Lachin region.
+Starting from 18:40 on October 18 to 01:45 on October 19, the Armenian armed forces units from the positions in the directions of the Garaiman, Pambak and Gunashli settlements of the Basarkechar region using small arms periodically subjected to fire the Azerbaijan Army positions stationed in the directions of the Tazakend and Astaf settlements of the Dashkasan region and the Daryurd settlement of the Gadabay region, News.Az reports citing the Azerbaijani Defense Ministry.

 The Azerbaijan Army Units stationed in these directions took adequate retaliatory measures.